dradientgescent/Kinetic-Parameter-Estimation/README.md

 &nbsp;

+## Workflow
+> Parameter search using local Nelder-Mead simplex
+> Parameter search using Genetic Algorithm
+> Combines estimation using GA for global search and NMS for local search

 ## Results using only Nelder-Mead simplex or only GA

 Results using only Nelder-Mead (Better for local search)           |  Results using only GA (Better for global search)